Joanna Spensley, 23 September, 2024

 Accredited Sports Dietitians (ASDs) have undergone additional training and accreditation through Sports Dietitians Australia.
 They are experts in sports nutrition and are dedicated to supporting athletes and active individuals in optimising their performance through proper nutrition.

-As a Dietitian in the digital age what role do social media platforms such as Linkedin, Facebook and Instagram play in your business?
+As a Dietitian in the digital age, what role do social media platforms play in your business?

 Over the past decade, it’s no surprise that the evolution of social media platforms has had an enormous impact on most businesses, including my own, for several reasons.
 Overall, I have found social media platforms help to increase visibility, build a personal brand, attract clients, educate followers, and stay connected with what is trending in the nutrition and wellness industry.
 By consistently sharing evidence-based content, I believe that dietitians can better position themselves as trusted experts in the field and hopefully break through some of the misinformation and noise that exists within this space.

-How do you stay updated on the last industry developments to ensure you can deliver relatable and best practice advice to your clients?
+How do you stay updated on the latest industry developments to ensure you can deliver relatable and best-practice advice to your clients?

 What is your favourite meal?

-I really can’t go past anything Mediterranean, especially a Gyros with slow cooked meat, tzatziki, hommus, plus plenty of fresh herbs and veggies!
+I really can’t go past anything Mediterranean, especially Gyros with slow-cooked meat, tzatziki, and hommus.
+Plus, plenty of fresh herbs and veggies!

 If you had a magic wand, what’s one thing you would like everyone to know about nutrition?

-If I had a magic wand, I’d want everyone to know that there’s no one-size-fits-all diet; what works for one person might not work for another.
-Nutrition isn’t about strict rules or “good” and “bad” foods, but rather is about balance, variety, and enjoyment.
+I’d want everyone to know that there’s no one-size-fits-all diet; what works for one person might not work for another.
+Nutrition isn’t about strict rules or 'good' and 'bad' foods, but balance, variety, and enjoyment.
 It’s important to find what nourishes your body in a way that makes you feel good and supports long-term health, all whilst recognising individual needs, preferences, and lifestyles.

 Can you name some of the individuals who inspire you?
-What qualities in these individuals do you admire and seek to emulate in your own work/life?
+What qualities in these individuals do you admire?

-When I’m asked who inspires me, I automatically think of my parents, friends, and clients who all inspire me in unique ways.
+When I’m asked who inspires me, I automatically think of my parents, friends, and clients who all do so in unique ways.
 From my parents, I admire their resilience, hard work, and unwavering support.
 Their ability to face challenges with perseverance motivates me to bring the same level of commitment and empathy to my clients.
 My friends inspire me with their authenticity, loyalty, and ability to balance work and life, reminding me of the importance of staying present and having fun!
-Finally, the clients and athletes I work with show amazing discipline, focus, and determination.
+Finally, my clients show amazing discipline, focus, and determination.
 All of which I seek to emulate in my own life, through applying this mindset to both personal and professional growth.
 Together these qualities fuel my passion for helping others achieve their nutrition and performance goals.

 What is one skill you couldn’t live without and why?

-Within my role as a sports dietitian, I couldn’t live without effective communication and rapport building skills.
+As a sports dietitian, I couldn’t live without effective communication and rapport-building skills.
 This allows me to connect with clients, athletes, and colleagues in a meaningful way, thus ensuring that I can explain complex nutrition concepts in a way that’s relatable and practical.
-Whether it’s motivating clients, collaborating with peers, or offering support, good communication helps me build trust and foster positive relationships, making it the core of my work and interactions with others.
+Whether motivating clients, collaborating with peers, or offering support, good communication helps me build trust and foster positive relationships, making it the core of my work and interactions with others.

 QUT degree – Bachelor of Nutrition and Dietetics (2019).